CenturyLinkLabs/fleet-api/README.md

 ### Usage

-Configure the URL for the etcd API:
+Configure the URL for the Fleet API:

     require 'fleet'

     Fleet.configure do |fleet|
-      fleet.fleet_api_url = 'http://10.1.42.1:4002'
+      fleet.fleet_api_url = 'http://10.1.42.1:49153'
     end

-If you don't provide an explicit value for the `.fleet_api_url` attribute, it will default to using the value of the `FLEETCTL_ENDPOINT` environment variable.
+If you don't provide an explicit value for the `.fleet_api_url` attribute, it will default to using the value of the `FLEETCTL_ENDPOINT` environment variable (if present) or the socket at `unix:///var/run/fleet.sock`.

 #### Service Definitions